makersacademy/airport_challenge/README.md

 ## Known bugs

-* Tests pass however for the software to run properly in irb line 18 and line 24 in `airport.rb` need to be changed from:
+* All tests pass however for the software to run properly in irb line 18 and line 24 in `airport.rb` need to be changed from:
 ```
 line 18 - raise "It's too stormy to land" if stormy?
 line 24 - raise "It's too stormy to take off" if stormy?